ragsaw96/DSPG-Day2-GIT_Training/README.md

-#Intro to GIT for DSPG
+#Intro to GIT for DSP

+Helloe Hello Hello Branch Modified file

 - 'git init': Initialize a respostory (Only type this once, do not 'nest' your repositories
 - 'git status': Tells us whats going on